• Learning Center

 Enhances brand awareness

-Customer advocates share their experiences publicly through creating user-generated content, such as reviews and social media posts.
+Customer advocates share their experiences publicly by creating user-generated content, such as reviews and social media posts.

-This organic exposure across personal networks and online platforms helps build recognition and familiarity among potential buyers.
+This organic exposure across personal networks and online platforms improves recognition and familiarity among audiences who may not yet be aware of the business.

 Increases sales and business revenue

-Referrals from customer advocates drive higher conversion rates by influencing purchase decisions more effectively than traditional marketing channels.
+Referrals from customer advocates drive higher conversion rates by influencing purchase decisions at critical moments.

-Research by the National Retail Federation shows that 43% of customers spend more on brands they’re loyal to.
+Research by Accenture shows that 57% of customers spend more on brands they’re loyal to, reinforcing the direct connection between advocacy, trust, and higher conversion value.

 Boosts customer retention rate